 This village is known throughout the world for its hot springs, with a lake appearing amid gardens and forests, reminding us of our grandmother's tales, with geniuses and fairies.
 In fact, Furnas offers its visitors flowers, many flowers, and water, much water, such as mineral, thermal, hot and cold...
 This water is recommended for every type of illness, rejuvenating the body and comforting the soul.

-This is the western kingdom of Pico da Vara, as well as the less known region of São Miguel Island, but probably the best preserved and the most flowered and lovely one.
+This is the western kingdom of Pico da Vara: the less known region of São Miguel Island, but probably the best preserved and the most flowered and lovely place of this Azorean island.

-Located near Vila Franca do Campo, this islet is a natural reserve 1 km off the coast.
-For those who want to visit the islet, there is regular transportation, especially during summertime.
+Located near Vila Franca do Campo, this islet is a nature reserve located 1 km off the coast of São Miguel Island.
+For those who want to visit the islet, there is regular transportation, especially during the summertime.

 Mountaineering and speleology